Bible Verse Of The Day

 Prayer:

-Heavenly Father, thank You for hearing my cries and for Your promise of deliverance.
+thank You for hearing my cries and for Your promise of deliverance.
 Help me to remember that I am not alone in my struggles and that You are always near, ready to intervene.
 Strengthen my faith to trust in Your timing and Your ways.
 Give me the patience to wait on You and the courage to rely on Your wisdom.
-Amen.

 Discussion Question: